peterseverens/Axon-record-linkage/README.md

 2/3073208371991312384/C7/C13/C2/C6/C9/C12/C0/
 _____________________________________________________

+There are three important outputfile.

+The first one is the .rpt file.
+It gives a description of all the iterations and the intermediate results in the linkage proces.
+The second is the .frq file.
+It gives the frequencies of all the input fields.
+Chack it to be sure your input is as expected.
+The third is the .lin file.
+This file outputs within each prematched block the linkage probabilities of each dependent record with the dependent one.
 Literature

 There is a lot of academic literature on this topic.
 However the concept record linkage can apply to other linkage methods like linking on Soundex’s and distances.